sst/guide/_chapters/add-the-session-to-the-state.md

   )}
 ```

-The `<>` or [Fragment component](https://reactjs.org/docs/fragments.html){:target="_blank"} can be thought of as a placeholder component.
+The `<>` or Fragment component can be thought of as a placeholder component.
 We need this because in the case the user is not logged in, we want to render two links.
 To do this we would need to wrap it inside a single component, like a `div`.
 But by using the Fragment component it tells React that the two links are inside this component but we don't want to render any extra HTML.

 {%change%} And add this `handleLogout` method to `src/App.tsx` above the `return` statement as well.